10 Years Younger (American TV series)

-10 Years Younger (also abbreviated as 10YY) is an American reality series that aired on TLC.
+10 Years Younger (also abbreviated as 10YY) is an American reality series that aired on TLC from December 1, 2004 to March 27, 2009.
 It takes individuals and transform them to look more "glamorous", or 'ten years younger', hence the name of the show.
 As of February 2011, the Oprah Winfrey Network have been airing reruns of the show.

 Production

 10YY first aired on December 1, 2004 and ran until 2005 when it went on a hiatus.
 The show returned on January 7, 2008 with a revamped cast, with only make-up artist Damone Roberts returning from the previous cast and Mark Montano from While You Were Out as the host.
 In August 2008 the fourth season began shooting, to air later in the year, with Kyan Douglas as the new host.

 The steps of 10YY

 Premise

 The show begins by introducing the participant and their story, which is usually an explanation of why they look older than they are.
 The participant then stands inside the box — a soundproof clear display case placed along a busy street.
 The show's host, then invites 100 people to guess the age of the participant.
 The average of these guesses is then considered the "age" of the participant; the show must try to make them look ten years younger than this average, not their actual age.